 The kinetics and mechanism of Fe(III) reduction to Fe(II) were studied in pure batch cultures of Pseudomonas sp.
 200. The rate of iron reduction has been mechanistically related to aqueous phase iron speciation.
-Initial rates of microbial iron reduction were accelerated more than 20‐fold by the addition of equimolar quantities of nitrilotriacetic acid (NTA) to media initially containing 1.86 multiplied by 10** minus **3M total Fe(III).
-The results indicate that soluble ferric iron species are not equivalent in terms of their susceptibility to bacterial (dissimilative) iron reduction.
-The concentration of Fe-NTA complex correlated strongly with observed iron reduction rates.
+In the absence of microbial activity the iron reduction rate was negligible.
+Initial rates of microbial iron reduction were accelerated more than 20‐fold by the addition of equimolar quantities of nitrilotriacetic acid (NTA) to media initially containing 1.86 × 10−3M total Fe(III).
+Numerical techniques were utilized to quantify relationships between the observed rate of Fe(II) production and the calculated (equilibrium) aqueous phase speciation.
+These results indicate that soluble ferric iron species are not equivalent in terms of their susceptibility to bacterial (dissimilative) iron reduction.
+The concentration of Fe(NTA)(OH) 22− correlated strongly with observed iron reduction rates.
 Ferrous iron species appeared to inhibit the reduction process.

 ASJC Scopus subject areas